Beef Bites Back After Radio Duo 'Clown' Claim - Open 2017

 The Englishman, who had just shot a three-under par 67 around Royal Birkdale in the third round of the Open, received huge praise on Twitter, including from six-time major winner Sir Nick Faldo

-Former IBF Middleweight World Champion boxer Darren Clarke also tweeted his support to Beef.
+Former IBF Middleweight World Champion boxer Darren Barker also tweeted his support to Beef.

 See more tweets below: